Epilepsy Care Pathway

 You should be given information and have time to think, discuss, and ask questions about how your epilepsy affects you.
 This might include lifestyle issues such as driving, work, education, leisure activities, and starting a family.

-You may want to talk to our helpline.
+You may want to contact our helpline.

 Starting treatment